dailybruin/the-stack/_posts/2016-12-19-course-catalog.md

 ## Model

-**Texts**
+**Department <-> Document**

 For each department, we create a document that combines the course descriptions of all the classes under that department, and if applicable, its objective statement.
-Quantifying the relations between departments is then a matter of modeling the relations between those documents.
+Quantifying the relations between departments is then a matter of modeling the relations between those text documents.

 **A Language Model**

-A landmark in natural language processing is the [word2vec](https://www.tensorflow.org/tutorials/word2vec) model, which infers the meaning of words by looking at where they are used.
-For instance, because "king" and "queen" are often surrounded by a similar words (think "castle" or "govern"), the model might guess that they refer the same concept (ie. the head of a monarchy).
-The model also learns how they differ in gender by observing that "queen" is surrounded by female pronouns while "king" is used together with male pronouns.
+A landmark achievement in natural language processing is the [word2vec](https://www.tensorflow.org/tutorials/word2vec) model, which can infer the meaning of words by looking at where they are used.
+For example, by observing how "king" and "queen" are often surrounded by similar words (think "castle" or "govern"), the model guesses that they refer the same concept (ie. the head of a monarchy).
+The model also learns that they differ in gender by observing how "queen" is used with female pronouns while "king" is used with male pronouns.

-To learn semantic meanings, word2vec tries to predict a word given its surrounding words by training a two-layer neural network.
+To learn semantic meanings, word2vec trains a two-layer neural network to predict what a word is given its surrounding words.
 However, the predictive task is tangential to the goal and we are interested in the side product – how much each word contributes to the predictive task (ie. the word vectors).
 By comparing word vectors, we can then examine the relations between words.

 We use a [paragraph vector](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) model that is similar in spirit to word2vec but examines language at the document level.
-The [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) implementation of the paragraph vector is used and returns a 200-dimensional vector for each department.
+The [gensim](https://radimrehurek.com/gensim/models/doc2vec.html) implementation is used and it returns a 200-dimensional vector for each department's text document.

 **Similarity**

-We compute the similarity between any pair of departments as the cosine of the angle between the corresponding document vectors.
+We define the similarity between any pair of departments as the cosine of the angle between the corresponding document vectors.
 Like Pearson correlation, cosine similarity ranges between -1 and 1.

 **Clustering**

-We also want to group departments based on how close together they are to one another.
-The K-means clustering algorithm is used to return 7 groups, each of which contains departments that are closest together in terms of Euclidean distance.
+We also apply the K-means clustering algorithm to return 7 groups based on how close together the document vectors are in terms of Euclidean distance.